New Member Frequently Asked Questions

 What do I need to know about contests?

 A band contest is an opportunity for bands to perform their marching shows or concert pieces in front of a panel of judges who offer critique to help them improve their performance and skills.
 We obtain valuable feedback about our progress as individuals and as a program.
 Although we never "live or die" by any one judge's or any panel's opinion of our performance, it is important that we learn the value of giving maximum effort and standing by the results as our best possible effort that day.
+This pushes us to do amazing things and learn that we're capable of doing so more than we thought we could do - not a bad lesson for young adults to learn.
 More importantly, it is a chance to perform for an audience that is specifically there to enjoy the efforts of bands that are striving to achieve excellence.
 The Fayetteville Band has rightfully earned a reputation for presenting outstanding performances, and we compete with some of the very best bands in the nation.
 We do not compete to “win” because we know we cannot control the outcome of any contest.
 We can only control our performances and make every effort to make those performances be the very best we can do on that day.
 Competitions are intense times, yet some of the greatest memories band students have will come from those days.
 Parents play a large role on competition days.
 There is so much to be done that there is no way the band performs successfully without tremendous support from the parents.
 Making certain everything needed gets to the performance, everything set up, students fed at the right time, water made available before and after performances – these and many other tasks are accomplished by very supportive parents.

 Even if you are not on duty in those ways, a prime responsibility is to take your place in the audience.
 Our parents have a reputation for being some of the most supportive of any at a competition – not just of our own band, because that’s easy and natural, but also of the other bands performing.
 Every band works hard to achieve their level of excellence, and deserves to be cheered and applauded and to receive a standing ovation from everyone in the audience, because what marching bands do today is nothing short of miraculous.
 So the expectation is that our parents will give their support to every band that performs.
 Even though there are some parents from other schools that act as if their support for another band is disloyal to their own child’s band, that is not the stance we want our parents to take.